Skip to main content

 Written by Richard Terry

-By default Gearset will look at your source and target and pick the highest API version that's supported by both.
+By default Gearset will look at your source and target and choose the highest API version that's supported by both.

-For more information about building the correct process your team I recommend reading the below blog post
+For more information about building the correct process your team we recommend reading the below blog post:

 Index